pvcraven/3d_graphics_class/source/assignments/final_assignment/index.rst

 3. Upload all required ``.blend`` files.
 Do not upload ``.blend1`` files.
 Those are not the files you are looking for.
 4. Upload all rendered images or movies (links to YouTube, Vimeo, or similar are ok)
-5. Upload a document with all citations of work used
 6. Upload rubric spreadsheet :download:`CIS_Final_Project_Template.xlsx<CIS_Final_Project_Template.xlsx>`.
     Spell check the spreadsheet before turning it in.
+5. Upload a bibliography document with all citations of work used.
+See :ref:`Final_Project_Citations`.
-7. Upload reflection (one reflection for the whole group, not individual)
+7. Upload a reflection, one reflection for the whole group, not individual.
+Can be combined with the citations.
+See :ref:`reflection`.
 8. Please do *not* zip files together, if at all possible.

 Failure to upload all required files will result in no score for the assignment.